Best Bait For NY Steelhead: Baits The Guides Use

 Worms

 Both plastic and real worms work well in New York rivers and they can often be more effective than other baits in stained water.
-On average, 3-4 inches long worms are the most effective since real worms are about that size.
+On average, 3-4 inches long worms are the most effective since real garden worms are about that size.

 I describe fishing with worms, how to rig them, and my most effective plastic worms on my page Fishing With Worms For Trout and Steelhead: 10 Guide Tips.